What happens when we receive a concern or complaint

 - If there’s any evidence that the nurse or midwife has taken steps to address and remedy the concerns.

-It’s important to bear in mind that only a small number of referrals we receive go to a hearing, and that’s because we recognise that nurses or midwives sometimes make isolated mistakes, but this doesn't necessarily mean that their current fitness to practise is impaired, if the nurse or midwife and their employer have addressed the mistake and taken steps to prevent it from happening again..
+It’s important to bear in mind that only a small number of referrals we receive go to a hearing, and that’s because we recognise that nurses, midwives or nursing associates sometimes make isolated mistakes, but this doesn't necessarily mean that their current fitness to practise is impaired, if they and their employer have addressed the mistake and taken steps to prevent it from happening again.

 In most cases, we’ll contact you to discuss your concerns with you, as we want to be sure we fully understand what you want us to consider.

 We’ll also take the time to clearly explain the screening process to you.
-If you’ve not previously raised your concern locally with the employer of the nurse or midwife, we’ll discuss this with you.
+If you’ve not previously raised your concern locally with the employer of the nurse, midwife or nursing associate, we’ll discuss this with you.
 If we think that the employer should properly consider the issues you’ve raised with us, we’ll discuss this with you and get your views on us asking the employer to do this.